-Make sure your child is up to date with their MMR vaccinations.
-You can make an appointment with your GP practice to catch up on missed doses.
-NHS MMR Information NHS vaccinations and when to have them Summer vaccinations reminder This summer you don't need to worry about children catching illnesses like tetanus, polio, smallpox or diphtheria.
+Keeping you and your family well this summer - July 2025 - page 2 NHS vaccinations and when to have them Summer vaccinations reminder This summer you don't need to worry about children catching illnesses like tetanus, polio, smallpox or diphtheria.
 Since 1940 when diphtheria vaccine was the first free vaccine to be given to British children on a national scale, these illnesses have become very rare thanks to children having vaccinations.
 Other illnesses like measles and whooping cough are becoming more common though.
 There were outbreaks across the Midlands in 2024 and across the UK this year too.
 Most of the measles cases are in unvaccinated children under the age of 10.
 But vaccinations can also prevent these illnesses.
 Get prepared for September and all the illnesses going back to school brings.
+If your child has not had their MMR vaccination to fight measles, mumps and rubella or the 4 in 1 pre-school booster to prevent diphtheria, polio, tetanus and whooping cough, please see your GP and get protected over the summer holiday.
+Website